zafrani/Companion-For-PUBG-Android/README.md

 ### How to contribute
 Submit pull requests here.
-Help us review pull requests and most importantly help keep our data and images up to date.
-See the Projects tab above for tasks we need help with.
+Help us review pull requests and most importantly help keep our data and images up to date. **Most of our data is unfinished with placeholders.
+Any help updating it would be most appreciated!** We also have a (somewhat) organized list of tasks we need help with, they can be seen in the Projects tab above.

 Data json files can be found here: https://github.com/ZafraniTechLLC/PUBG-Companion/tree/master/app/src/main/assets